 A true partnership

 Losinger Marazzi’s engineering and construction capacity, paired with Studio Banana’s maverick attitude and ability to push beyond the expected, represents a true partnership.
 With each side contributing their expertise and extensive experience, the final result is a space that strengthens knowledge sharing within a large, varied company and that reflects its culture and history in every detail.
+The success of this collaboration can be seen in the results of our post-occupancy satisfaction survey, where 93% of respondents expressed overall satisfaction and that the new workspace reflects their value proposition and the core capabilities of the company.

 We are especially proud of how we helped them transition from builders to co-creators, demonstrating how to empower stakeholders at every level across the ideation, design, and execution stages of the project in order to create a change-making space.